mkhorasani/Streamlit-Authenticator/README.md

 ### 12. Creating a forgot username widget

 * You may use the **forgot_username** widget to allow a user to retrieve their forgotten username.
-* The widget will return the username and email which the developer should then transfer to the user securely.
+* The widget will return the username and email which the developer can then transfer to the user securely using the send email feature shown in step 8.

 ```python
 try: